The StarFormer Guide

 How do pelvic floor chairs work in the first place?

-Both are non-invasive.
+It is non-invasive.
 You sit fully clothed for around half an hour, there is no preparation and no recovery, and you can return to your day straight afterwards.
 That part is the same whichever chair you choose.
+What is not the same is how the chair is built, and how completely it works the area.

 What is the Emsella, in brief?

 IntimaWave is the pelvic floor pathway of the Fotona StarFormer PRO, which uses HITS technology, High Intensity Tesla Magnetic Stimulation.
-It is a CE-marked medical device made by Fotona.
-Four things are practically different about it.
+It is a CE-marked medical device made by Fotona, a company with around sixty years of energy-based medical engineering behind it.
+This is where the StarFormer PRO is built to do more.

-How the treatment is set up.
-Your clinician tailors the settings to your situation, whether that is stress, urge or mixed urinary incontinence, post-partum pelvic floor recovery, or male pelvic floor strengthening including after prostate surgery.
+It is tuned to your condition.
+Your clinician tailors the settings to your situation, whether that is stress, urge or mixed urinary incontinence, post-partum pelvic floor recovery, mild pelvic organ prolapse, or male pelvic floor strengthening including after prostate surgery.
+The treatment is matched to the person in the chair rather than run on one standard programme.

 More on Pink's IntimaWave covers the pathway, the conditions it is used for, and what a course looks like.